signalogic/SigSRF_SDK/codecs_readme.md

                                                          -ToC[] is set to the payload header "table of contents" value for each frame in the payload if applicable to the codec type, or set to zero if not
                                                          -FrameSize[] is set to the size of each frame in the payload if applicable to the codec type, or set to zero if not
                                                          -BitRate[] is set to the codec bitrate corresponding to the frame size
-                                                         -Header_Format is a copy of the return value, excluding error conditions
-                                                         -fSID is set if the payload is a SID (silence identifier), or cleared if not
+                                                         -uFormat is a copy of the return value, excluding error conditions -fSID is set if the payload is a SID (silence identifier), or cleared if not
                                                          -fDTMF is set if the payload is a DTMF event, or cleared if not -only applicable to EVS, fAMRWB_IO_MOde is set true for an AMR-WB IO mode payload, false for a primary mode payload, and false for all other codec types */